 I was born and raised in New York City and moved to Boston to become a resident in Internal Medicine/Primary Care.
 I completed my undergraduate training at New York University and went to medical school at the Albert Einstein College of Medicine.
 Growing up as a physician’s son, I saw the impact my father had on his patients and the community and decided that this was the job I would one day have.
 The mentorship he provided his young patients is similar to what I hope to offer as a member of the CDI board.
-I look forward to the opportunity to continue to develop this CDI family and increase its influence on campus and beyond.
+I look forward to the opportunity to continue to develop this CDI family and increase its influence at our institution and beyond.

 Internal Medicine, PGY 2Education and Career Development Officer